mconf/bbb-mobile-sdk/README.md

     Device info in android studio:
     Pixel 4, API 30, android 11

-### Extra
+###

-    Clone the repo
+    Run on android:

-    Install Android Studio and setup a device with google play store Install XCode (ios only)
+        Install Android Studio and setup a device with google play store Run on iOS:

-    Install node
+        Install XCode (ios only)

-    Install eas-cli globally (with npm or yarn) to build
+    Install eas-cli globally (with npm or yarn) to build You can install with `npx expo`

 ### To install the dependencies, run: